Novatron: Australia’s Leader in Water Filtration and Desalination

 - 20,000 litres per day, $ 1.14 per kL

-Will depend on the salt content as usually the higher the amount of salt in the feed water the more wastewater will be produced from wastewater treatment plants.
-Anywhere from 25 to 90% waste produced
+It Will depend on the salt content is usually the higher the amount of salt in the feed water the more wastewater will be produced from wastewater treatment plants.
+With treated wastewater anywhere from 25 to 90% of the waste produced.

-There are ways we can design a unit to improve the efficiency but there are always consequences to consider.
+There are ways we can design a unit to improve efficiency but there are always consequences to consider.
 Increasing recoveries increase power requirements and operating costs.
 Some units cannot be improved with recovery due to the scaling of the water.

-Needs to be disposed of somewhere and will have more salt in it.
-If discharging into a waterway then the destination source must be worse quality (higher salt) than the waste.
-Don’t send the product of wastewater treatment plants back into your feed water.
+The byproduct of treated wastewater needs to be disposed of somewhere and will have more salt in it.
+If discharging into a waterway then the destination source must be of worse quality (higher salt) than the waste.
+Don’t send the product of recycled wastewater treatment plants back into your feed water.

 Power requirements are dependent on the salt level in the water as we have to